SURVEY: Commercial insurance fraud, it’s time to catch up

 Commercial insurance covers a multitude of areas and respondents were asked to rate those they felt were most susceptible to fraud.
 In first position was Motor/Fleet followed by Public Liability with Property ranked third.
 Cyber entered the ranking in fourth position with Employer’s Liability and Professional Liability in fifth and sixth place.

 In the Mintel Commercial Insurance Report published in 2016, cyber risk was not mentioned.
 Fast forward to 2018 and it has now been ranked as a fraud risk area above Employer’s Liability which the market has already previously recognised to be a target for organised fraud.
 It could also be argued that as more cyber insurance is written the perceived fraud risk will make its way higher up the industry score card.

 Cyber security education will be key to managing the threats which come in the forms of current employees, former employees, competitors, collaborators, IT service providers, activists and criminal organisations.

-The proactive protection of online company information with audits, continuous monitoring and risk alerts will become standard business practice to avoid the theft of company data, the compromise of company owned web domains and the avoidance of data breaches.
+The proactive protection of online company information with audits, continuous monitoring and risk alerts will become standard business practice to cyber threats, avoid the theft of company data, the compromise of company owned web domains and the avoidance of data breaches.
 Commercial insurers providing cyber insurance will be seeking evidence that such risk mitigation measures are in place and active as they look to grow their book of business profitably and reduce claim and fraud exposure.